TClark1011/pn-leave-tool/README.md

 This application uses the [Material UI](https://material-ui.com/) component library for React as well as the [Styled Components](https://styled-components.com/) library for writing css styles.

+## Api Requests

+This section outlines the api requests that are made by this application during runtime.
+The [Axios](https://www.npmjs.com/package/axios) library is used to make http requests to the backend server.
+All request logic is contained in the files in the `src/services` folder.

+### Authentication

+Authentication related requests are found in the `src/services/auth.js` file.

+- `login` - Send user provided credentials to server in order to log the user in.
+- `register` - Send user provided details to server to register a new account.
+- `resendVerification` - Request to resend the email used to verify a user's account following registration form submission.

+### User

+User related requests are found in the `src/services/user.js` file.

+- `updateUser` - Update a user's account details.
+Currently the only details that can be edited are `name` and `depot`.
+Used when user edits their profile from the profile screen.
+- `forgotPassword` - Submit request to begin the password update/reset process.
+- `resetPassword` - Submit user's desired new password to complete the password reset process.

+### Depots

+Depot related requests are found in the `src/services/depot.js` file.

+- `getDepots` - Fetch list of depots.
+Used in the 'DepotSelect` component.

+### Leave

+Leave related requests are found in the `src/services/leave.js` file.

+- `submitLeave` - Submit a request for annual leave
+- `getLeave` - Fetch a user's leave.
+(Is not used in current version)

+### Admin

+Admin related requests are found in the `src/services/admin.js` file.

+- `submitLmsData` - Submit csv data from LMS data that has been converted to json format to update roster data that will be used to estimate leave approval likelihood.

 ## Environment Variables

 The following environment variables are used to allow for settings in the application to be tweaked during deployment: